Create a Watch Face Using Tag Expressions

 3. Check if the color opacity value is 100.
 This will serve as the base value.

-4. In Tags, input ([SC]<[SC_GOAL])*([HOUR_0_23]>=18)?-100:0 to subtract 100 to base value of opacity if the step count is less than the goal, and if the value of hour in a day is 18 or beyond.
+4. In Tags, input ([SC]<[SC_GOAL])*([HOUR_0_23]>=18)?-100:0 to subtract 100 from the base value of opacity if the step count is less than the goal, and if the value of hour in a day is 18 or beyond.
 Otherwise, the base opacity value remains the same.

 5. Play with the time control bar in the Run pane and Health > Steps data to see how the color will change from blue to red.